wendashi/Cool-GenAI-Fashion-Papers/README.md

 # 🕶️ Cool-GenAI-Fashion-Papers

-🧢🕶️🥼👖👟🧳 A curated list of cool resources about GenAI-Fashion! (📝papers, 👀workshops, 🚀companies & products, ...) (constantly updating)
+🧢🕶️🥼👖👟🧳 A curated list of cool resources about GenAI-Fashion, including 📝papers, 👀workshops, 🚀companies & products, ...

 All the GenAI-Fashion papers listed have been published since 2022.